-Çağhan Kızıl is an Associate Professor of Neurological Sciences at the Department of Neurology & Taub Institute, Columbia University and Vagelos College of Physicians and Surgeons at Columbia University Irving Medical Center.
+Çağhan Kızıl is a director at RIT, an Associate Professor of Neurological Sciences at the Department of Neurology & Taub Institute, Columbia University and Vagelos College of Physicians and Surgeons at Columbia University Irving Medical Center.
 He obtained his B.Sc. from Middle East Technical University in Ankara, Turkey; M.Sc. from University of Göttingen, and Ph.D from Max Planck Institute Tübingen, Germany.
 His researches focus on stem cells and their therapeutic use in Alzheimer’s disease.
 As a scientist, Çağhan became a vocal public figure extensively talking, writing and sharing about the COVID-19 Coronavirus pandemic in Turkey.
 Besides his scientific publications, Çağhan also writes about academic freedom both in Turkey and abroad.

 Gülce Nazlı Dikeçligil is a director at RIT, post-doctoral researcher at University of Pennsylvania, working in the field of sensory neuroscience.
-She received her undergraduate degrees in Biomedical Engineering and B.S. in Applied Mathematics.
-Originally from Istanbul, Turkey she currently resides in New York and has taken part in GEZIniyoruz Network and Gezi Platform NYC.
+She received her undergraduate degrees in Biomedical Engineering and Applied Mathematics, and her doctoral degree in Neuroscience from Stony Brook University.
+Her research focuses on understanding how context and emotional states shape sensory perceptions.
 She has contributed to the projects “Talk Turkey Conference: Rethinking Life since Gezi”, Suzanne Lacy’s “Between the Door and the Street”, “We are here Ahparig, Global Photo Campaign”.
 Originally from Istanbul, she currently lives in Philadelphia.